 Preparing ahead of time may help you to have a little peace in your life this holiday season.

-Knowing narcissists try to ruin holidays and you can’t control it can help you detach from how they behave.
+Knowing narcissists try to ruin holidays and you can’t control them can help you detach from how they behave.
 Detachment is the key to each of the survival ideas presented below.

 1. Determine your own goal or intended outcome for each holiday event or activity and then set your boundaries accordingly.